orai-nlp/BasqueGLUE/README.md

 For the rest of the files of the benchmark, including the evaluation script, the following license applies:

-Copyright (C) by Elhuyar Foundation.
+Copyright (C) by Orai NLP Technologies.
 This benchmark and evaluation scripts are licensed under the Creative Commons Attribution Share Alike 4.0 International License (CC BY-SA 4.0).
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.